Grand Hotel d'Angkor: 1994 Acquisition and 1997 reopening

 Along with the hotel, Raffles International also undertook the enhancement of the park that connects the hotel to the Summer Palace.
 Now named the ‘Royal Crusade for Independence Gardens,’ the project costed $2 million USD.
 The garden complex, in addition to the formal garden, consists of an area devoted to the lotus, the sacred Buddhist flower, as well as the River gardens along the banks of the Siem Reap River and the Temple gardens.
 In 1998, Raffles also restored the 1928 Art Deco-style bridge that spans the river.

-2019 Restoration and Grand Reopening
+2019 Restoration and grand reopening

 In 2018, Singapore-based Lodgis Hospitality Holdings Pte.
 Ltd., a joint venture between Warburg Pincus and Vinacapital, acquired the two colonial hotels.
 Together with the Grand Métropole Hôtel in Hanoi, Vietnam, the new owner now holds an irreplaceable Indochina heritage hotel portfolio.
-It later announced that the two Raffles properties in Cambodia will undergo extensive renovations which include upgrading of the guest rooms, restaurants, swimming pool, tennis courts and meeting facilities.
+It was later announced that the two Raffles properties in Cambodia will undergo extensive renovations, which include upgrading of the guest rooms, restaurants, swimming pool, tennis courts and meeting facilities.
 On 1 October 2019, the Raffles Grand Hotel d'Angkor reopened after a six-month closure for refurbishments.
-The upgrade was led by David Grace Designs who also headed the interior decoration of the Raffles Hotel Singapore renovation in 1989.
+The upgrade was led by David Grace Designs, who also headed the interior decoration of the Raffles Hotel Singapore renovation in 1989.
 112 of the 119 rooms and suites have been fully restored and updated.